srmainwaring/land_yacht_hardware/README.md

 A land yacht made from aluminium and carbon tube and 3D printed parts.

-It is intended as a modular platform for testing sails, wing sails and control software for robotic sailing vechicles.
+It is intended as a modular platform for testing sails, wing sails and control software for robotic sailing vehicles.
 It has been successfully used with [ArduPilot](https://ardupilot.org/ardupilot/index.html) using the [Rover](https://ardupilot.org/rover/index.html) vehicle type and [Sailboat](https://ardupilot.org/rover/docs/sailboat-home.html) configuration.

 ## Build